bergmannjg/WikitextTemplateParser/src/WikitextRouteDiagrams/readme.md

 ## From StationsOfInfobox to StationsOfRoute

-The stations of a route are filtered from the StationOfInfobox data with the RouteInfo and transformed in StationOfRoute type:
+The operational points of a route are filtered from the StationOfInfobox data with the RouteInfo and transformed in StationOfRoute type:

-* find the stations from RouteInfo in the list of StationOfInfobox (**matching step 2**, see function StationsOfRoute.findRouteInfoStations)
+* find the operational points from RouteInfo in the list of StationOfInfobox (**matching step 2**, see function StationsOfRoute.findRouteInfoStations)
-* filter the stations in the list of StationOfInfobox (see function StationsOfRoute.filterStations)
+* filter the operational points in the list of StationOfInfobox (see function StationsOfRoute.filterStations)

-## Compare Wikitext Stations with DB Stations
+## Compare Wikitext operational points with DB operational points

-Compare the wikitext station data of a route with the corresponding db data, i.e. are the stations in db data a subset of the stations in wiki data.
+Compare the wikitext data of a route with the corresponding db data, i.e. are the operational points in db data a subset of the operational points in wiki data.

-A wikitext station matches with a db station (**matching step 3**, see function StationMatch.matchesWkStationWithDbStation)
+A wikitext operational point matches with a db operational point (**matching step 3**, see function StationMatch.matchesWkStationWithDbStation)

 * if the distance differences are small
-* and station shortnames ([DS100](https://fahrweg.dbnetze.com/fahrweg-de/kunden/betrieb/betriebsstellen-1393360)) are equal or the station names have a common substring.
+* and shortnames ([DS100](https://fahrweg.dbnetze.com/fahrweg-de/kunden/betrieb/betriebsstellen-1393360)) are equal or the names have a common substring.